Dynatrace-APAC/dynatrace-apac.github.io/README.md

 1. Start your tutorial by taking a look at the `template.md` file in this folder.
 You can just duplicate the file and adopt it to get started easily.
 The contents of the file should be self-explanatory.
 Make sure to change the "ID" as this will be the folder the generated files of your new tutorial will be go into.

-1. Write the tutorial - make sure you use some of the features that are described in the `tutorial-template.md` file such as `duration` information or hightlights of some sections.
+1. Write the tutorial - make sure you use some of the features that are described in the `template.md` file such as `duration` information or hightlights of some sections.

 ## Generate contents and test locally

-1. Generate ONLY ONE tutorial and test it locally

-    ```
-    ./builder.sh my-tutorial.md

 1. You can now start a local webserver take a look at your tutoral (you'll find the `claat` binary in the `./bin` folder, please copy it in your path)

     ```
-    claat serve
-    ```

-1. Alernatively, generate ALL tutorials and test it locally.
-    ```
-    ./builder.sh

     claat serve
     ```